Unity-Technologies/Unity-Robotics-Hub/README.md

 ### [**New!**] [Navigation 2 SLAM Example](https://github.com/Unity-Technologies/Robotics-Nav2-SLAM-Example)

-An example simulation environment, integrated with ROS 2, which enables the exercise of ROS 2's Navigation 2 and slam_toolbox packages using a simulated Turtlebot 3.
+An example simulation environment, integrated with ROS 2 and Visualizations, which enables the exercise of ROS 2's Navigation 2 and slam_toolbox packages using a simulated Turtlebot 3.

 ## Documentation